stanford-oval/genienlp/README.md

 The default batch sizes are tuned for training on a single V100 GPU.
 Use `--train_batch_tokens` and `--val_batch_size` to control the batch sizes.
 See `genienlp train --help` for the full list of options.

-**NOTE**: the BERT-LSTM model used by the current version of the library is not comparable with the one used in our published paper (cited below), because the input preprocessing is different.
-If you wish to compare with published results you should use genienlp <= 0.5.0.

 ### Inference on a semantic parser